blocknative/web3-onboard/docs/src/routes/docs/[...3]modules/[...8]wagmi/+page.md

 This example assumes you have already setup web3-onboard to connect wallets to your dapp.
 For more information see [web3-onboard docs](https://onboard.blocknative.com/docs/modules/core#install).

+### `wagmiConnector` and Connectors

+`wagmiConnector` is a property returned as part of the wallet state object and can be used to interact with the WAGMI API returned from this module or an external WAGMI instance.
+Please see examples below...

 ```ts
 import Onboard from '@web3-onboard/core'
 import injectedModule from '@web3-onboard/injected-wallets'